Zungeni Mountain skirmish: Background

 Although he could not comply with the British terms, particularly the abolition of the iButho, Cetshwayo made some attempts at conciliation, sending representatives and cattle to the British.
-When these were rejected Cetshwayo made preparations for a defensive war.
+When these were rejected, Cetshwayo made preparations for a defensive war.
 He ordered the regiments, set to assemble at the Zulu capital of Ulundi on 8 January for the umKhosi (First Fruits) ceremony, to come prepared for combat.
 By this time the number of men liable for service in the army numbered around 42,000-44,000, out of a population of around 300,000.
-Around 25,000 assembled at Ulundi for the ceremony.
+Around 25,000 assembled at Ulundi for the ceremony and were formed into the royal army.
 Although there were around 20,000 firearms in Zulu possession by the start of the war, most were obsolete muzzle-loading muskets and the men were not trained in their use.
 (Note: Zulu firearms included many sold off as British Army surplus, ranging from the Napoleonic-era smooth-bored Brown Bess musket through to the Pattern 1853 Enfield rifle-musket.
 Very few Africans in this period could afford to equip themselves with the most modern breech-loading rifles, which allowed a higher rate of fire and easier skirmishing from a prone or kneeling position.
-Among the Zulu, weapons tended to be in poor repair, gunpowder and ammunition tended to be low quality and in short supply and formal musketry training non-existent.
-British accounts from Zulu War battlefields note the high volume of fire from the Zulus for little effect.
+Among the Zulu, weapons tended to be in poor repair, gunpowder and ammunition tended to be low quality and in short supply, and formal musketry training was non-existent.
+British accounts from Zulu War battlefields note the high volume of fire from the Zulus, with little effect.
 British infantry were armed with the 1875 breech-loading Martini–Henry rifle, effective to a range of 500 yd and notable for its stopping power.
 Regular cavalry were equipped with the similar but slightly shorter Martini–Henry carbine, in addition to their melee weapon (lance or sword).
-British irregulars carried a mix of breech-loading carbines including the Martini–Henry, the Swinburn–Henry and Snider–Enfield.)
+British irregulars carried a mix of breech-loading carbines including the Martini–Henry, the Swinburn–Henry and the Snider–Enfield.)
 Zulu practice was to use them as secondary weapons, in place of the traditional assegai throwing spear, and to be discarded in favour of closing with the enemy to allow use of the iklwa stabbing spear.